willkoehler/docs/setup_ssl.md

 domain, include the www i.e. www.domain.com.
 For wildcard certificates, use a * i.e. *.domain.com

-### 4. Request SSL certificate from GoDaddy or equivalent
+### 4. Request SSL certificate from RapidSSLOnline or equivalent

 Make sure to copy and paste the full CSR into the request including the header "`-----BEGIN CERTIFICATE REQUEST-----`" and footer "`-----END CERTIFICATE REQUEST-----`"

-### 5. Download the certificate bundle and append GoDaddy SSL chain file to the crt file
+Select "Apache 2" for the server type.

-Select Apache server type when downloading.
-The certificate bundle will contain two files `xxxxxxxx.crt` and `gd_bundle-g2-g1.crt`. `gd_bundle-g2-g1.crt` is the SSL chain file.
+### 5. Download the certificate bundle and append RapidSSLOnline chain file to the crt file

-It links your certificate back to the original certificate authority.
+The certificate bundle will contain three files: `ServerCertificate.cer`, `CACertificate-INTERMEDIATE.cer`, and `CACertificate-ROOT.cer`.
+The last two are the SSL chain files.
+They links your certificate back to the original certificate authority.
 Without the chain file, some browsers will complain the certificate is invalid.

-Since Nginx doesn't have a way to specify the SSL chain file in the configuration, you must append the SSL chain file to the end of your certificate.
-Just copy and paste the contents of `gd_bundle-g2-g1.crt` to the end of `xxxxxxxx.crt`.
+Since Nginx doesn't have a way to specify the SSL chain file in the configuration, you must append the SSL chain files to the end of your certificate.
+Just copy and paste the contents of the chain files to the end of `ServerCertificate.cer`. `CACertificate-ROOT.cer` should be at the bottom.

-rename `xxxxxxxx.crt` to `domain.com.crt`
+rename `ServerCertificate.cer` to `domain.com.crt`

 ### 6. Copy key and crt files into app secrets